Master of Science in Statistical Data Analysis

 Location

 Since the Corona measures the admission test will be online so you should do it on your own computer from home.
-You need to install Proctorio on your computer so we can monitor your behaviour during the test.
+To that end, you need to create an account on the learning platform https://ufora.ugent.be, so we can subsequently give you access to the admission test.
+In addition, you need to install Proctorio on your computer so we can monitor your behaviour during the test.

 Background material(s)